spaceninja/dnd-adventures/src/adventures/the-future-hates-you/deck-4.md

 If the characters ask for anything, he refers them to the Commander, as if he can’t be bothered with such mundane concerns.

-The Director uses the stats for a [**Bard**](https://www.dndbeyond.com/monsters/17328-bard).
+- The Director uses the stats for a [**Bard**](https://www.dndbeyond.com/monsters/17328-bard).

-**Personality.** Bombastic, manipulative, opportunistic.
+- **Personality.** Bombastic, manipulative, opportunistic.
+- **Suggested Names.** A.J.
+Cadinski, Bertram Lockhart, George Claude Barnum

-**Quote.** _“There they are, my favorite contestants!
+- **Quote.** _“There they are, my favorite contestants!
 Nice hit out there, big guy!
 You know, our former director found these broadcasts ‘distasteful,’ but the way I see it, we’re providing a valuable service.
 Public interest in history is at an all-time high, viewership is through the roof, and more importantly, so is ad revenue!”_

-**Suggested Names.** A.J.
-Cadinski, Bertram Lockhart, George Claude Barnum

 <aside class="block-torn-paper">